ethereum-optimism/optimism/specs/fault-proof.md

 This is a generic version of a global key store: `key = 0x03 ++ keccak256(x, sender)[1:]`, where:

-- `key` is a `bytes32`, which can be a hash of an arbitrary-length type of cryptographically secure commitment.
+- `x` is a `bytes32`, which can be a hash of an arbitrary-length type of cryptographically secure commitment.
 - `sender` is a `bytes32` identifying the pre-image inserter address (left-padded to 32 bytes)

 This global store contract should be non-upgradeable.

 The global contract is permissionless: users can standardize around external contracts that verify pre-images (i.e. a specific `sender` will always be trusted for a specific kind of pre-image).
-The external contract the pre-image into the global store for usage by all fault proof VMs without upgrades.
+The external contract verifies the pre-image before inserting it into the global store for usage by all fault proof VMs without requiring the VM or global store contract to be changed.

 Users may standardize around upgradeable external pre-image contracts, in case the implementation of the verification of the pre-image is expected to change.

-The store update function is `update(key bytes32, offset uint64, span uint8, value bytes32)`:
+The store update function is `update(x bytes32, offset uint64, span uint8, value bytes32)`:

+- `x` is the `bytes32` `x` that the pre-image `key` is computed with.
 - Only part of the pre-image, starting at `offset`, and up to (incl.)
 32 bytes `span` can be inserted at a time.
 - Pre-images may have an undefined length (e.g. a stream), we only need to know how many bytes of `value` are usable.
 - The key and offset will be hashed together to uniquely store the `value` and `span`, for later pre-image serving.